Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Transformation Complexity

-\textbf{The difference between the transformation complexity and the information bottleneck.} Note that the transformation complexity { $I(X;\Sigma)$} has essential difference from the { $I(X;Z)$} term in the information bottleneck theory~\cite{tishby2000information,wolchover2017new,shwartz2017opening}, where { $Z$} denotes the feature of an intermediate layer in DNNs.
-The information bottleneck reflects the trade-off between { $I(X;Z)$} and { $I(Z;Y)$}, which leads to the approximate minimal sufficient statistics.
-In the forward propagation, the feature { $Z$} contains all information encoded in the DNN, thereby forming a Markov process { $X\!\to\!
+\textbf{The difference between the transformation complexity and the information bottleneck.} Note that the transformation complexity {$I(X;\Sigma)$} has essential difference from the {$I(X;Z)$} term in the information bottleneck theory~\cite{tishby2000information,wolchover2017new,shwartz2017opening}, where {$Z$} denotes the feature of an intermediate layer in DNNs.
+The information bottleneck reflects the trade-off between {$I(X;Z)$} and {$I(Z;Y)$}, which leads to the approximate minimal sufficient statistics.
+In the forward propagation, the feature {$Z$} contains all information encoded in the DNN, thereby forming a Markov process {$X\!\to\!
 Z\!\to\!
 Y$}.
-Thus, given the feature { $Z$}, { $X$} and { $Y$} are conditional independent, \emph{i.e.} { $I(X;Y|Z)=0$}.
-However, the gating state { $\Sigma$} does not contain all information of the feature { $Z$}.
+Thus, given the feature {$Z$}, {$X$} and {$Y$} are conditional independent, \emph{i.e.,} {$I(X;Y|Z)=0$}.

+However, the gating state {$\Sigma$} does not contain all information of the feature {$Z$}.
 Let us take the ReLU layer for an instance.
-In ReLU layers, the gating state $\Sigma$ only represents whether the elements in feature { $Z$} are positive.
-The information encoded in { $\Sigma$} cannot be directly used to infer { $Y$}, which makes the transformation complexity { $I(X;\Sigma)$} essentially different from { $I(X;Z)$} in mathematics.
+In ReLU layers, the gating state $\Sigma$ only represents whether the elements in feature {$Z$} are positive.
+The information encoded in {$\Sigma$} cannot be directly used to infer {$Y$}, which makes the transformation complexity {$I(X;\Sigma)$} essentially different from {$I(X;Z)$} in mathematics.

+\textbf{Advantages of investigating gating states over studying neural activations.} {$I(X;\Sigma)$} based on gating states {$\Sigma$} is substantially more related to the transformation complexity than {$I(X;Z)$} based on neural activations {$Z$}.
+Theoretically speaking, the entropy/mutual information of neural activations {$Z$} in an intermediate layer is affected by two aspects, \emph{i.e.,} the diversity of transformations and the continuous changes of input samples.
+We have proven that gating states more directly reflect the transformation complexity in DNNs than neural activations {$z$}.

+To be precise, any intermediate-layer neural activation {$z$} can be represented as a linear transformation on the input {$x$}, \emph{i.e.,} {$z=\mathrm{\mathbf{W}}x+\mathrm{\mathbf{b}}$}, where {$\mathrm{\mathbf{W}}$} and {$\mathrm{\mathbf{b}}$} are determined by gating states in nonlinear layers directly.
+Therefore, gating states are the most direct factor that determines and reflects the diversity of linear subspaces in piecewise linear transformations, and are directly related to the representation power of a DNN.
+Whereas, the complexity of neural activations {$z$} are also affected by noisy signals in {$x$}, instead of purely being affected by the division of linear subspaces.

+Therefore, in this study, we exclusively focus on the complexity of transformations {$(\mathrm{\mathbf{W}}, \mathrm{\mathbf{b}})$}, which can be considered as a more purified metric for a DNN's representation than the feature complexity.

-\section{Analysis of DNNs based on the transformation complexity}
+\section{Analysis of DNNs Based on the Transformation Complexity}